seldstein/personal-site-hugo/content/posts/care-dammit.md

 ---
-title: And God Said, 'Care, Dammit'
+title: And God Said, "Care, Dammit"
 date: 2023-12-05T10:00:46-06:00
-description: Talmudic wisdom in 'The Exorcist'.
-categories:
-  - Books
+description: A review of the novel 'The Exorcist.'
 tags:
-  - Christianity
-  - Ethics
-  - Horror
+  - books
-  - Judaism
+  - horror
-  - Religion
+  - judaism
 draft: false
 ---